 Get all your appliances sorted: How to clean a dishwasher – for sparkling crockery every time

-But if you HAVE drawn the short straw, we’ll try to make it a bit easier (and less disgusting) for you with our tips on how to clean an oven
+So if you can’t put it off any longer, we’ll at least try to make it a bit easier (and less disgusting) for you with our tips on how to clean an oven quickly and easily.
+Honestly, it might not be as bad as you think!

 Before you start, make sure the oven is off and the inside is completely cool.
 Then arm yourself with a pair of rubber gloves.
 Remove the shelves and using a specialist oven-cleaning kit, carefully coat the shelves in gel, put them in the sealable plastic bags provided and set them to one side while you clean the rest of the oven.